Charles Adams Mosher: Early life and career

+State legislature

 He was a member of the Ohio State Senate from 1951 to 1960, a member of Ohio Legislative Service Commission from 1947 to 1959, and vice chairman of the Ohio School Survey Commission from 1954 to 1955.
 He was a delegate to the White House Conference on Education in 1955, director of the Oberlin Improvement and Development Corporation and a member of Presidential Commission on Marine Science, Engineering and Resources, 1967-1969.

 In 1961 he was listed as being on the Committee on Science and Astronautics.
 Chaired by Overton Brooks, and therefore a contributor to what has now become popularly known as the 'Brookings Report' (1961).
 The report dealt with the long term implications for American Society of Space Exploration.

 Congress

 Mosher was elected as a Republican to the Eighty-seventh and to the seven succeeding Congresses.
 He was not a candidate for re-election in 1976 to the Ninety-fifth Congress.

+Mosher voted in favor of the Civil Rights Act of 1964, the Voting Rights Act of 1965, the Medicare program for the elderly, the Civil Rights Act of 1968, and alongside fellow Republicans Seymour Halpern, F. Bradford Morse and Ogden Reid, co-sponsored the Health Security Act of 1971, a bipartisan bill that advocated the creation of a government health program that would have covered every person in America.
+In 1971, Mosher became Ranking Member of the House Science Committee after incumbent Ranking Member James G. Fulton passed away.